 The Diabetes Prevention Program, which is a large research study, witnessed how lifestyle changes could help in preventing diabetes.
 Their findings represent a great source of hope.

 This, over the course of 3 years.
 While it’s a slow process (as most healthy transformations are), the proof doesn’t lie about the benefits it can bring.
-Indeed, we cannot stress enough how important this exercise and dietary changes are, so don’t underestimate their potential.
+Indeed, we cannot stress enough how important exercise and dietary changes are, so don’t underestimate their potential.

 Try and aim for about 150 minutes of exercise every week.
-It doesn’t have to be rigorous activity, as any activity is better than staying inactive.
+It doesn’t have to be a rigorous activity, as any activity is better than staying inactive.
 Even something simple like walking still counts.

 You’d do yourself a great favor if you concentrate on complex carbs and whole foods, rather than processed baked goods or simple sugars.
 Those just raise your blood sugar without providing you with the necessary nutrients.
-In other words, it’s a double lose situation.
+In other words, it’s a double-lose situation.